William T. Torgerson

 I’m William T. Torgerson, a fiction writer and essayist who enjoys poking at the strange systems that shape our lives.
 Much of my writing explores perception, storytelling craft, and the consequences and privileges of living with a neurodivergent brain.

-Join me for 30-Degree Shift, a weekly collection of essays and short stories published every Wednesday at 11:11am.
+Read 30-Degree Shift and subscribe on Substack for weekly essays and short fiction every Wednesday at 11:11am.

 Latest Writing